Nights at Sea 2 loneliness and the sound of thoughts

 Under the headsail

-A healthy dose of Boredom
+A healthy dose of boredom

 When we were kids, Jannik, my sibling’s father, always said this really annoying thing when we came to him complaining that we had nothing to do.
 “It is healthy to be bored,” he would say, “When you are bored, you start inventing” Back then it really was annoying, especially when his response became predictable as any mantra does over time, it is not until recently I have discovered what he truly meant.